 Developing a program to analyze the cost-effectiveness of various marketing channels requires a lot of variables.
 The team has to define those exactly.

-The only right or wrong would be to come up with the model for effective and efficient for what the marketing department needs to use the program for.
+What distinguishes “right” terms from “wrong” ones is whether they help the team come up with a model that is effective and efficient for what the marketing department needs to use the program for.

 And that’s the ubiquitous language.

-It's so important because it dictates the design of the domain, and everybody's thinking around the boundaries of the project problem.
-The project exists within a bounded context which will need to communicate with other domains.
-For instance, this marketing project will be more useful if it compares actual products sales, so the company knows which channels, customer demographics and types of marketing appeals are most effective at selling the product.
+This ubiquitous language is so important because it dictates the design of the domain as well as everybody’s thinking around the boundaries of the project problem.
+The project exists within a bounded context that will need to communicate with other domains.
+For instance, this marketing project will be more useful if it compares actual products’ sales, so the company can tell which channels, customer demographics, and types of marketing appeals are most effective at selling the product.

 With the domain model created and the UL agreed upon, the software engineers determine which technologies they need to use to create the program.

-When Bounded Contexts share a UL, that's a published language, and makes sharing of data easier.
+When bounded contexts share a UL, that’s a published language, and it makes sharing data easier.
 However, there is only one UL per bounded context.

 UL is sort of like the structure of a complicated crossword puzzle.
-It's not the solution, but it defines where there are spaces are where they do not exist or where they're blacked out.
+It's not the solution, but it defines where there are spaces for letters and where spaces do not exist or are blacked out.
 UL is important for setting the terms for software developers and domain experts to solve the problem.

 At Stride Consulting, we’re your technology partners.
 As agile software development specialists, we’ll help you create a terrific product.
 Contact us today.